Contents

 Dock

 While Rocketlane focuses on project management, Dock approaches onboarding from a client portal perspective.
-Think of it as a resource hub for all resources and communications shared with a client - right from the deal stage to onboarding to renewals.
-That said, it requires teams to create and maintain all the actual onboarding content using other tools.
+Think of this saas customer onboarding software as a resource hub for all resources and communications shared with a client - right from the deal stage to onboarding to renewals.
+That said, this user onboarding software requires teams to create and maintain all the actual onboarding content using other tools.
 This makes it a good complement to content creation platforms like Clueso rather than a standalone onboarding solution.

 • Sales deal rooms & client spaces